 The modified software SHM5.0_irap will be provided by Technicolor.

-The anchor will not be using this modifications.
+The anchor will not be using these modifications.

 The random access period parameter N will be set to nx64 for 60Hz sequences, and to nx48 for 50Hz sequences.
 This corresponds to inserting the SPS and PPS roughly every n seconds, corresponding to realistic values encountered in broadcast or broadband applications.
 It is suggested to set n = 1.